 The epic semi-finals match between Japan’s Yonao and Fukuman and Indonesia’s Polii and Krishinda was one for the record books.
 Lasting a lung-burning two hours and 41 minutes, the Badminton Asian Championships semi-finals match remains the longest in history.

-In 2016, the pressure was on for the Japanese duo of Kurumi Yunao and Naoko Fukuman.
+In 2016, the pressure was on for the Japanese duo of Kurumi Yonao and Naoko Fukuman.
 In another semi-finals match, the Japanese duo of Misaki Matsutomo and Ayaka Takahashi had already defeated a formidable South Korean team to advance.
-Yunao and Fukuman needed to win the semi-finals match to bring home the Asian Championship trophy to Japan and qualify for the Rio Olympics.
+Yonao and Fukuman needed to win the semi-finals match to bring home the Asian Championship trophy to Japan and qualify for the Rio Olympics.

 Beating Japan by eight points, Polii and Krishinda went into the second game with confidence.
 However, the tides would turn as Japan would snatch a narrow 21-19 win in the second game.